 - The station can be reserved up to 2 days per week, up to 4 hours per session, and up to two weeks in advance during regular Central Library operating hours.

 - Due to COVID and social distancing guidelines, we will not be able to help you during your reservation.
 If you need additional training, staff can guide you to more resources.

 - We do not provide any method to save your files–please bring a flash drive, memory card, external hard drive, or blank disk on which to save your project.
 We do sell 2GB flash drives for $8 at the info desk downstairs, but they are not large enough for most video projects or high-resolution scans.
 One hour of video requires approximately 1GB of disk space.

-- Fill out a request to meet with a staff member for an overview of the equipment (see form below).
+- Fill out a request to use the Station (below).
 Someone will reply within 3 business days.

 - You can reserve the station up to 2 times per week, for up to 4 hours each session.

-- To reserve time in the future after you have had your orientation session, call 970-683-2408 or email Cari.
+- To reserve time in the future after you’ve had your first session, use the form below, call 970-683-2408 or email Cari.
 Make sure to request enough time for setup and file exporting, if applicable (30 minutes is a good standard).

 - Evening appointments must end 15 minutes before library closing time.

 - Please contact us if you need to cancel a reservation.
 Provide as much notice as possible so we can re-book the reservation time.
 Reservation can be canceled if you are not present after a period of 15 minutes from the reservation start time.
 Habitual no-shows may result in loss of privileges to use the station.

 All users of the Station must:

 - Be at least 16 years of age.
 Younger users are welcome to use the Station with an accompanying adult 18+.